Conklin Mountain House

 Conklin Mountain House is a historic home located at Olean in Cattaraugus County, New York.
 The above ground portion of the main house is a 4,500 sq. ft Second Empire style wood frame dwelling built in 1886.
 The front facade features a three-story tower with mansard roof and a wraparound porch.
 The exterior of the home features extensive overhanging eaves, decorative brackets and balustrades.
 The house sits on top of a 2,000 sq. ft full-height stone basement.
 The property also includes a 1,600 sq. ft two-story carriage house.

 The interior features elaborate and extensive woodwork, quarter-sawn oak floors throughout the house, one of the longest cantilevered staircases on the East Coast of the United States, a large and ornate antique Eastlake-style chandelier in the dining room, and the only known existing installation of M.H.
 Birge & Sons block-printed peacock wallpaper ca. 1915.
 The home was constructed by the owners of Conklin Wagon Works, one of Olean's most important industries in the late 19th century.
 It was subsequently owned by the Mountain family, who operated the Mountain Clinic Infirmary, and is currently an owner-occupied single family residence not open to the public.
+On the morning of October 8, 2023 the house caught fire, resulting in the residents being displaced and a total loss of the historic interiors.

 It was listed on the National Register of Historic Places in 1998.

+The home caught fire the morning of October 8, 2023.